 Nutritional Values and Points:

-I follow both Slimming World and Weight Watchers Smart Point plan myself, and have lost 68lbs so far with Weight Watchers and 6.5 lbs with Slimming World.
+I have followed both Slimming World and Weight Watchers Smart Point plan myself, and lost 68lbs with Weight Watchers and 6.5 lbs with Slimming World.

 If you follow Slimming World, we are not permitted to print the syn values, but we can advise of the general SW rule of dividing the calories by 20 to find out the syn value, or by using your online calculator with the nutritional values we provide on each pack.
 I would like to mention at this point that I am not affiliated with Slimming World, Slimming World UK , Weight Watchers or Weight Watchers UK in any way.
 If you have any concerns with the information I provide, please speak to me and not them.